bodil/purescript-test-unit/README.md

 Test-Unit tests are simply [Aff](https://github.com/slamdata/purescript-aff) actions, which can either succeed (test passed) or fail (test did not pass).
-The type for these tests is `TestUnit e`, which is just an alias for `Aff (... | e) Unit`.
+The type for these tests is `Test e`, which is just an alias for `Aff e Unit`.

 The `Test.Unit.Assert` module contains a number of functions for making common assertions.
-The most straightforward is `assert`, which takes a failure message and a boolean, and if the boolean is true, it produces a `TestUnit` which immediately succeeds.
-If the boolean is false, you get a `TestUnit` which fails with the provided error message.
+The most straightforward is `assert`, which takes a failure message and a boolean, and if the boolean is true, it produces a `Test` which immediately succeeds.
+If the boolean is false, you get a `Test` which fails with the provided error message.

 Because tests are really just `Aff`s, you can perform any `Aff` inside a do block, allowing you to easily test asynchronous code.